Skip to main content

 • extension - File extension (e.g., ".tif", ".nc")

-• size - Size in bytes (as string) or "-1" for file-based tiles
+• size - Size in bytes (as string) matching the length of the raster payload

 • Other format-specific metadata